aditi9012/E_Commerce/README.md

 To Clone the project :
- -In terminal type git clone https://github.com/aditi9012/E_Commerce.git -install nodemodules,set the env variables
+ 1.In terminal type git clone https://github.com/aditi9012/E_Commerce.git

+ 2.install nodemodules,set the env variables
     type npm init

- -install phpmyadmin and create a database e-commerce
+ 3.install phpmyadmin and create a database e-commerce
     http://localhost/phpmyadmin/

- -install packages like bcrypt,express,joi,jsonwebtoken,mysql2,sequelize and others.
+ 4.install packages like bcrypt,express,joi,jsonwebtoken,mysql2,sequelize and others.
     like npm install express and others

- -install and setup the postman
+ 5.install and setup the postman
     https://www.postman.com/

- -Here is a video of my link:
+ 6.Here is a video of my link:
     https://youtu.be/zGlTy-a95uQ